-Citrus are among the most extraordinary ingredients.
+Citrus fruits are among the most extraordinary ingredients.
 Their tart, acidic juice can be used in a multitude of ways.
 We use them to brighten the flavors of sauces, dressings and soups.
 They tenderize meats.
 And they even make our list of the 10 Best Foods for Women.

 But my favorite applications for citrus would have to be in desserts.
 That’s why I was thrilled when Carla offered to share the secret to her chocolate-dipped, candied citrus peel.

-Although the recipe simply calls for your choice of chocolate, there are some chocolates that are better than others for making chocolate dipped orange peel.
-Couverture chocolate is generally considered the best choice for making chocolate covered fruits.
+Although the recipe simply calls for your choice of chocolate, there are some chocolates that are better than others for making chocolate-dipped orange peel.
+Couverture chocolate is generally considered the best choice for making chocolate-covered fruits.

 Couverture chocolate has a higher percentage of cocoa butter related to the other ingredients than that which is in your average chocolate bar.
 What does this mean for your cooking?
 That high ratio of cocoa butter will help the chocolate melt more smoothly, to achieve that smooth, glossy appearance of professionally made candied orange peel dipped in chocolate.

-Comments Carla, “Sure you can buy candied citrus peel.
+Here’s what Carla had to say when I asked her how she serves this sweet and tart snack, “Sure you can buy candied citrus peel.
 But it will never be as good as the stuff you can make at home.
 These little citrus strips make a perfect ending to a meal with shortbread cookies and strong coffee.
 But they are just as good diced into biscotti or as a garnish on a simple lemon cake.”